likhithkp/React-Native-Cli-Radar/README.md

 ## Acknowledgements

 Radar Weather App utilizes various open-source libraries and APIs.
-We acknowledge and thank the creators of these resources for their valuable contributions.
+I acknowledge and thank the creators of these resources for their valuable contributions.

----

-Feel free to customize the README further according to your app's specific implementation details and design choices.
-If you have any questions or need further assistance, don't hesitate to ask!